-Jack the baboon worked on the railway system without ever making a mistake.
+Jack the baboon worked on the railway system in South Africa for 9 years without ever making a single mistake.

 When James “Jumper” Wide worked for the Cape Town — Port Authority Railway service, he developed a habit of leaping from one railway car to the other, even when the trains were moving.

 One day in 1877, he misjudged his jump by a little too much and fell under the moving train.